Java SDK

 apiKey(String) | String | Required | API key for the target environment |

-fetchTogglesInterval(int) | int | 15 | Polling interval in seconds |
+fetchTogglesInterval(int) | int | 15 sec | Polling interval |

-sendMetricsInterval(int) | int | 60 | Metrics reporting interval in seconds |
+sendMetricsInterval(int) | int | 60 sec | Metrics reporting interval |

 environment(String) | String | null | Environment name |